Offers students views of their futures

 "I think the fair was very beneficial for the students.
 They really seemed to be enjoying it and as I walked around talking with the vendors they were saying the students were asking a lot of good questions and spending a lot of time asking for detailed information about the schools," said Christina Eick, an HCC counselor and one of the coordinators of this year's fair.
 HCC Vocational Resource Educator April Willis of Vandalia also helped organize the event.

-Page 2 of 2 - Each student attending the fair was given red plastic bags provided by MACC to carry the information and various tokens they received from the vendors.
+Each student attending the fair was given red plastic bags provided by MACC to carry the information and various tokens they received from the vendors.

 According to the Missouri Economic Research and Information Center, the top 50 occupations in Missouri that will have a better than average outlook through 2018 are grouped into six career paths: arts and communications; business, management and technology; health services; human services; industrial and engineering technology; and natural resources and agriculture – most of which were represented at Friday's fair.